etingof/pysnmp/README.md

             print(' = '.join([x.prettyPrint() for x in varBind]))
 ```

-This is how send SNMP TRAP:
+This is how to send SNMP TRAP:

 ```python
 from pysnmp.hlapi import *